golint-fixer/ptichka/README.md

-# twitma
+# tgtm

 Yet another Twitter timeline mailer.

 ## Description

-Twitma should be run by cron periodically.
+tgtm should be run by cron periodically.

-Twitma get your timeline messages and send them to you by mail.
+tgtm get your timeline messages and send them to you by mail.

 ## Install